Activities at Camp Cherith

 Try out our new disc golf course!
 This activity will be offered during some camp weeks for the first time in 2025.

-Waterskiing is one of our most popular activities at camp (register early—only 12 spots available per week!).
-Campers learn to do a deep water start, ski the “dumbbell” pattern, and eventually may learn to drop a ski or get up on one ski if they keep taking waterskiing class behind our Mastercraft Meristar ski boat.
-We have a wakeboard too, so that can be used if campers request it.
+Waterskiing is available for all ages.
+It is a popular activity at camp, so register early because there are only 12 spots available per week!
+Campers learn how to do a deep water start with a staff member in the water with them.
+Then they will ski the “dumbbell” pattern around the lake.
+Eventually, they may learn to drop a ski or get up on one ski.
+We have a wakeboard, so that can be used if campers request it too.

 HORSEMANSHIP